Logo

 How do I log the practice each week?

 Each booklet will have a white sheet stapled into it.
-The 52 weeks of the year are down the left hand side with each day across the top (the week begins on the day they have their lesson).
+The starting date of each week of the year are down the left hand side, with each day across the top.
 If a student on their pink book does their recommended 3 minutes, tick the little keyboard on that day, if they do 6 minutes, they can tick the clock too.
 If they complete a theory task from the special PDF, they can tick the little stave column.
 The final column with the adorable little man reading a book is only for Intermediates who complete a sight reading exercise.
 Students can do this themselves if you wish- we will leave this to you as parents to judge whether your child is old enough (and trustworthy!).
-Once we have stamped their practice chart for the week, we will tick the end of the row in lesson to show that this week has been stamped.
+Once we have stamped their practice chart for the week, we will highlight that row in lesson time to show that this week has been stamped.

 How do you know the student is being truthful about their practice?